adityasingh475/adityasingh475/README.md

 ## 👨‍💻 About Me

-🎓 I'm a developer who loves learning new technologies and building projects.
+🎓 I'm a developer who enjoys learning new technologies and building projects.

 - 💻 Currently focusing on **Web Development**
 - 🌱 Learning **React & JavaScript**